isaacirosado/nomad-poc/README.md

 - Other tools
   - "nomad" (as a client to manage deployments), make sure to use the same version as the cluster
   - "dig" for DNS queries
+  The deployment will execute "local-prep.sh", that script will install these tools and set up ENV variables

 ## Deployment